VenkataBhaskarr/TechnicalBlogs/NextJS.md

 ## what is nextjs then?

-nextjs is a javascript framework which provides reamining buidling blocsk to create the web application one can adopt the react for building user interfaces and later use next for outing data rendering and you know for the backend stuff
+nextjs is a javascript framework which provides reamining buidling blocsk to create the web application one can adopt the react for building user interfaces and later use next for opting data rendering and you know for the backend stuff

 ## from javascript to react?